Kindness as Presence

 If self-compassion was absent in the early environment, kindness can feel unfamiliar.
 Sometimes threatening.
 Something the body braces against rather than opens toward.

-And yet when someone meets us with genuine presence without an agenda something in the body recognizes it.
+And yet when someone meets us with presence, without an agenda, something in the body recognizes it.
 A softening.
 A settling.
 A signal that it is safe to be here.

 This is not weakness.
 It is regulation.
 It is the nervous system doing exactly what it is designed to do when safety is present.